 39 Million Reasons to Know Us

-I am a woman.
-In 2017 I marched for miles, on two artificial legs, along with my husband and 750,000 others in the first Women’s March Los Angeles.
+In 2017, I marched for miles, on two artificial legs, along with my husband and 750,000 others in the first Women’s March Los Angeles.

 The march reminded us of attending President Barack Obama’s inauguration, when my husband, daughter and two brothers-in-law stood for 12 hours in 20-degree weather.